Today’s offering? Chicken Tikka Masala, the national dish of the UK! Its origins are Indian, Punjabi (northwest India) to be precise.

-Although Chicken Tikka Masala as we know it today is a fairly modern invention (c.
-1950’s), its humble origins date back roughly 5,000 years to the appearance of the tandoor oven in Indian culture.
-The origin of the word tandoor is said to come from various ancient languages such as Persian, Babylonian and Sanskrit.
+Although Chicken Tikka Masala is a fairly modern invention (c.
+1950’s), its humble origins date back roughly 5,000 years to the tandoor oven in Indian culture.
+Tandoor is said to come from various ancient languages such as Persian, Babylonian and Sanskrit.

-Initially, chicken tikka masala was baked in large pieces in a tandoor oven.
+Initially, chicken tikka masala was baked in large pieces.
 Along came emperor Babur, founder of the Mughal Empire.
-Legend has it that Babur was deathly afraid of choking on a chicken bone, so he instructed his chef to remove all bones from his chicken and cut it into small pieces.
-This is considered the first step on the evolution of the dish that we know and love today.
+Legend has it that Babur was deathly afraid of choking on bones.
+He told his chef to remove all the bones from his chicken and cut it into small pieces.

 *Naan is a type of flat bread similar to pita.